Undergraduate Catalog

 Cliff T. Bekar.
 Associate professor of economics.
 Economic history, industrial organization, game theory.
 PhD 2000, MA 1992, BA 1990 Simon Fraser University.

 Anne K. Bentley.
-Associate professor of chemistry.
+Professor of chemistry.
 General, Inorganic, and Materials Chemistry; Nanotechnology.
 PhD 2005 University of Wisconsin at Madison.
 BA 1997 Oberlin College.

 Andrew Bernstein.
 Professor of history.
 Japanese History.
 PhD 1999, MPhil 1996, MA 1994 Columbia University.
 BA 1990 Amherst College.